 Tourist Boats Crash In Hungary's Danube River; At Least 7 Dead, 21 Missing

 Divers and rescue workers are trying to find 21 people in the Danube River in Budapest, after their sightseeing boat collided with a river cruise ship Wednesday night, capsized and sank.
-At least seven people are dead, and seven more were rescued.
+At least seven people are dead, and seven were rescued.
 The craft had been carrying a South Korean tour group.

 The smaller boat had 35 people aboard — 33 tourists and a Hungarian crew of two.
 All seven of the dead are South Korean, Budapest police say.

-Note: An earlier version of this story misspelled Kang Kyung-wha's name as Kang Kyung-hwa.